Lutetium (177Lu) vipivotide tetraxetan

-Lutetium (^{177}Lu) vipivotide tetraxetan (INN; also known as Lu-PSMA-617; sold under the brand name Pluvicto) is a radiopharmaceutical medication used for the treatment of prostate-specific membrane antigen (PSMA)-positive metastatic castration-resistant prostate cancer (mCRPC).
+Lutetium (^{177}Lu) vipivotide tetraxetan (INN, sold under the brand name Pluvicto, is a radiopharmaceutical medication used for the treatment of prostate-specific membrane antigen (PSMA)-positive metastatic castration-resistant prostate cancer (mCRPC).
 Lutetium (^{177}Lu) vipivotide tetraxetan is a targeted radioligand therapy.

 The most common adverse reactions include fatigue, dry mouth, nausea, anemia, decreased appetite, and constipation.

-Lu-PSMA-617 is a radioconjugate composed of vipivotide tetraxetan (PSMA-617), a human prostate-specific membrane antigen (PSMA)-targeting ligand, conjugated to the beta-emitting radioisotope lutetium-177, with potential antineoplastic activity against PSMA-expressing tumor cells.
-Upon intravenous administration of Lu-PSMA-617, it targets and binds to PSMA-expressing tumor cells.
+Lutetium (^{177}Lu) vipivotide tetraxetan is a radioconjugate composed of vipivotide tetraxetan (PSMA-617), a human prostate-specific membrane antigen (PSMA)-targeting ligand, conjugated to the beta-emitting radioisotope lutetium-177, with potential antineoplastic activity against PSMA-expressing tumor cells.
+Upon intravenous administration of Lutetium (^{177}Lu) vipivotide tetraxetan, it targets and binds to PSMA-expressing tumor cells.
 Upon binding, PSMA-expressing tumor cells are destroyed by ^{177}Lu through the specific delivery of beta particle radiation.
 PSMA, a tumor-associated antigen and type II transmembrane protein, is expressed on the membrane of prostatic epithelial cells and overexpressed on prostate tumor cells.

-Lu-PSMA-617 was approved for medical use in the United States in March 2022, and in the European Union in December 2022.
-The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+Lutetium (^{177}Lu) vipivotide tetraxetan was approved for medical use in the United States in March 2022, and in the European Union in December 2022.
+The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

-Lu-PSMA-617 is indicated for the treatment of adults with prostate-specific membrane antigen-positive metastatic castration-resistant prostate cancer who have been treated with androgen receptor pathway inhibition and taxane-based chemotherapy.
+Lutetium (^{177}Lu) vipivotide tetraxetan is indicated for the treatment of adults with prostate-specific membrane antigen-positive metastatic castration-resistant prostate cancer who have been treated with androgen receptor pathway inhibition and taxane-based chemotherapy.

-In March 2025, the US Food and Drug Administration expanded the indication for Lu-PSMA-617 to include adults with prostate-specific membrane antigen-positive metastatic castration-resistant prostate cancer who have been treated with androgen receptor pathway inhibitor therapy and are considered appropriate to delay taxane-based chemotherapy.
+In March 2025, the US Food and Drug Administration (FDA) expanded the indication for Lutetium (^{177}Lu) vipivotide tetraxetan to include adults with prostate-specific membrane antigen-positive metastatic castration-resistant prostate cancer who have been treated with androgen receptor pathway inhibitor therapy and are considered appropriate to delay taxane-based chemotherapy.

+In July 2026, the FDA approved lutetium (^{177}Lu) vipivotide tetraxetan in combination with androgen receptor pathway inhibitor therapy for adults with prostate-specific membrane antigen (PSMA)-positive metastatic androgen pathway modulation-naïve or-sensitive (mAPMN/S) prostate cancer (previously referred to as metastatic hormone-sensitive prostate cancer).

+Side effects

+The most common adverse reactions include fatigue, dry mouth, nausea, anemia, decreased appetite, and constipation.

+The US prescribing information includes warnings and precautions for the risk of radiation exposure, myelosuppression, renal toxicity, embryo-fetal toxicity, and infertility.